Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD simulations: Pellet injections at different times during pedestal build-up

 Figure~\ref{fig:heatflux_maxload_08D} shows the heat flux profile at the maximum power load onto the outer divertor target (see Fig.~\ref{fig:powers_08D}).
-The early injection cases (0.5 - 10 ms) which do not trigger an ELM show a peak heat flux of $\leq 10~\mathrm{MW/m^{2}}$.
-The cases which do trigger ELMs ($t_\mathrm{inj.}\geq$ 12 ms) show a peak heat flux of $\geq 20~\mathrm{MW/m^{2}}$.
-Peak heat fluxes for pellet injection at 14 ms and 15 ms are $\geq 30~\mathrm{MW/m^{2}}$.
+The early injection cases (0.5 - 10 ms) which do not trigger an ELM show a peak heat flux of ${\leq 10~\mathrm{MW/m^{2}}}$.
+The cases which do trigger ELMs (${t_\mathrm{inj.}\geq12~\mathrm{ms}}$) show a peak heat flux of ${\geq 20~\mathrm{MW/m^{2}}}$.
+Peak heat fluxes for pellet injection at 14 ms and 15 ms are ${\geq 30~\mathrm{MW/m^{2}}}$.
 The heat flux profiles of these pellet-triggered ELMs display toroidally asymmetric characteristics which are described in the following paragraph.
-The wetted area as well as many other non-linear features of the simulated pellet-triggered ELMs in comparison to spontaneous ELMs is described in detail in Ref.~\cite{Cathey2020C}.
+The wetted area as well as many other non-linear features of the simulated pellet-triggered ELMs in comparison to spontaneous ELMs are under investigation.

 Toroidally asymmetric features of the pellet-triggered ELM and a sub-structure in the heat deposition with several peaks are observed, and are qualitatively similar to previous simulations for JET~\cite{Futatani2019}.
-The heat flux profile versus the toroidal angle in the case with $0.8 \times 10^{20}$D pellet injection at $t_\mathrm{inj.}=12~\mathrm{ms}$ is shown in Fig.~\ref{fig:heatflux_08D_12ms_toroidalangle}.
-The time slice of $t=12.24$ ms with the maximum power load onto the plasma facing components is plotted.
+The heat flux profile versus the toroidal angle in the case with $0.8 \times 10^{20}$D pellet injection at ${t_\mathrm{inj.}=12~\mathrm{ms}}$ is shown in Fig.~\ref{fig:heatflux_08D_12ms_toroidalangle}.
+The time slice of ${t=12.24~\mathrm{ms}}$ corresponding to the maximum power load onto the plasma facing components is plotted.
 A strongly asymmetric profile of the heat flux profile is observed.
-The observation of $n=1$ toroidal structure is universal in all cases of pellet-triggered ELMs in this study.
+The observation of an ${n=1}$ toroidal structure is universal in all cases of pellet-triggered ELMs in this study.
+The toroidally asymmetric features observed in the heat flux deposition profiles are caused by the 3D helical perturbation induced by the pellet and its ablation dynamics.

-Figure~\ref{fig:heatflux_time_08D_12ms} shows the heat flux profile versus time for the toroidal angle of $\varphi = 180^\circ$ and $\varphi = 0^\circ$ for the pellet injection at 12 ms. Due to the toroidally asymmetric characteristics of the pellet-triggered ELM, the time evolution of the heat flux profile at these angles is different.